Whirling injections, surjections, and other functions between finite sets: Whirling on restricted growth words

 \begin{example} For the partition $125|46|37$ of $[7]$, we reorder the blocks as $125|37|46$.
 Then its RG-word is $1123132$. \end{example}

 Let $\rg(n,k)$ denote the set of RG-words corresponding to partitions of $[n]$ with exactly $k$ blocks and $\rg(n)$ the set of RG-words corresponding to all partitions of $[n]$ (without specifying the number of blocks).
-That is

-It is clear that any RG-word corresponds to a unique set partition, and that an RG-word of length $n$ is in $\rg(n,k)$ where $k$ is the maximum entry.

 Let $\stir{n}{k}$ denote the number of partitions of $[n]$ with exactly $k$ blocks and $B_n$ denote the total number of partitions of $[n]$.
-These are called the Stirling numbers of the second kind and Bell numbers respectively; e.g., see~\cite{ec1ed2}.
-RG-words were first introduced by Hutchinson~\cite{hutchinson-rg} and have been studied recently by Cai and Readdy~\cite{cai-readdy-rg} for their connections to the $q$ and ``$q$-$(1+q)$'' analogues for Stirling numbers of the second kind.
+These are called the Stirling numbers of the second kind and Bell numbers respectively; e.g., see~\cite[\S1.9]{Sta11}.
+RG-words were first introduced by~\cite{Hut63} and have been studied more recently by~\cite{CR17} for their connections to the $q$ and ``$q$-$(1+q)$'' analogues for Stirling numbers of the second kind.

 The following proposition is clear from the way RG-words are defined, since the blocks are ordered via least elements.